 - Weed the collection so we have more space for new items.

 - Other projects.
-There's always more projects.
+There are always more projects.
 Always.

 Hollis Center Public Library is registered as a 501(c)(3) nonprofit organization under the name Hollis Center Library Association.
 All donations are tax deductible.
 Make checks out to "Hollis Center Library Association".

 We welcome suggestions for programs and requests for new books and other items!
 Stop by, call us, or send us an email with your thoughts.